pretix/pretix-docs/docs/topics/scan.md

 The app should now be in entry scanning mode, which is recognizable by the pictogram of a gray box with an arrow pointing to the right in the top right corner.
 If the pictogram is yellow and the arrow points to the left, that means that the app is in "exit scanning" mode.
-Switch to entry scanning by tapping the :btn-icon:material-dots-vertical:: button and :btn:Switch to entry scanning: in the popup menu.
+Switch to entry scanning by tapping the :btn-icon:fa3-ellipsis-v:: button and :btn:Switch to entry scanning: in the popup menu.

 pretixSCAN will scan any QR code or barcode it can detect via the device's camera or scanner.
 Simply point the device at the code you want to scan.